seclectic/seclectic.github.io/_posts/2024-08-16-aws_org_and_org_trail.md

 categories: cloud
 ---

-In this blog post, I explain how combining AWS Organizations with the Cloudtrail free tier helps you simplify your AWS audit logs infrastructure, enable automated enrollment of new AWS accounts and regions to Cloudtrail, implement a critical security control required by current security standards and more importantly, save money.
+In this blog post, I explain how combining AWS Organizations with the Cloudtrail free tier helps you simplify your AWS audit logs infrastructure, enable automated enrollment of new AWS accounts and regions to Cloudtrail, implement a critical security control required by current security standards.
+Oh, And more importantly, save money.

 Something your trusted advisor won't tell you, and an optimization often overlooked by Infrastructure engineers.